mpv-player/mpv/DOCS/man/options.rst

     The default of 2.0 is somewhat conservative and will mostly just apply to skies or directly sunlit surfaces.
 A setting of 0.0 disables this option.

+``--use-embedded-icc-profile``
+    Load the embedded ICC profile contained in media files such as PNG images.
+    (Default: yes).
+Note that this option only works when also using a display ICC profile (``--icc-profile`` or ``--icc-profile-auto``), and also requires LittleCMS 2 support.

 ``--icc-profile=<file>``
     Load an ICC profile and use it to transform video RGB to screen output.
     Needs LittleCMS 2 support compiled in.
 This option overrides the